stefs92/AlphaGomoku/Midway.md

 ### Future Work

-The most important task going forward is to speed up the self-play process by removing inefficiencies in our code and using parallel processing, perhaps using the Cuda library.
+The most important task going forward is to speed up the self-play process by removing inefficiencies in our code and using parallel processing.
+Learning more about Cuda library seems like a good place to start.

+Something else to explore is experimenting with discounted state values for states that are far removed from the end of the game.
+Authors of AlphaGo assigned +1 to every state in the winning game and -1 to every losing state; however, due to their immense computational power, they were able to generate huge training datasets.
+With our more limited resources, it may be more